What are the different ways to copy an object or an array?

 Using JSON.parse(JSON.stringify())

 This method is a simple way to create a deep copy of an object or an array.
-However, it has limitations, such as not handling functions, undefined
+However, it has limitations, such as not handling functions, undefined, or circular references.

 const originalObject = { a: 1, b: { c: 2 } };